graphpaperpress/Sell-Media/readme.txt

 = Theme Integration =

 These [WordPress themes](http://graphpaperpress.com/wordpress-themes/sell-media/) were designed to enhance the functionality of Sell Media.
-Sell Media also works with any properly coded WordPress theme, however, some tweaks might be required.
+Sell Media also works with any properly coded WordPress theme, however, some minor styling tweaks might be required.

 Take Sell Media to the next level with these powerful extensions: